-Shibuya is the ultimate Tokyo district, a swirling dream of flashy neon lights, karaoke retreats, colourful shops and hidden eateries.
-It’s easy to get lost in this wonderland, so this is our guide to the local hotspots you shouldn’t miss.
+Shibuya is the ultimate Tokyo district, a swirling dream of flashy neon lights, karaoke retreats, colourful shops, and hidden eateries.
+It is easy to get lost in this wonderland, so read our guide to Shibuya to discover the best local hotspots you should not miss.

 Best Coffee Shops in Shibuya